KnownStormChaser/master-weather-model-list/models/wave_models/regional/uk/amm15-ww3-uk.md

 The NWS domain overlaps substantially with:
 - **[IBIWAM](../spain/ibiwam.md)** — IBI covers 19°W–5°E, 26°N–56°N; the overlap with NWS is the Bay of Biscay, Celtic Sea, Irish Sea approaches, and western English Channel.
 IBIWAM is at 1/36° with MFWAM and multi-satellite DA; AMM15-WW3 is at 1.5–3 km SMC with WW3 and no documented DA but two-way ocean coupling.
 - **[UK Met Office Global Wave Model (GloWave)](../../global/uk/ukmo-wave.md)** — provides AMM15-WW3's lateral boundary conditions; same operator, global vs regional scope

+### Same-domain sibling — do not confuse
+- **[Met Office UK Wave (`uk_wav_det`, AMM15SL2)](./uk-wave-metoffice.md)** — a **second, distinct** Met Office wave configuration on the identical AMM15 domain and delivery grid, published in its own AWS bucket (`met-office-nws-wave-model-data`).
+It runs 4× daily to T+60 h, is *forced* by NEMO AMM15 rather than two-way coupled, uses WW3 v7.13 under suite 47, and packages one variable per file.
+It adds tertiary swell, directional spread, peak energy, and 10 m wind, but omits Stokes drift, `VTM10`, `VPED`, and the per-partition mean periods that this entry carries.
+Same operator, same domain, different system.

 ### Relationship to GloWave
 AMM15-WW3 is nested inside **GloWave** (the Met Office global wave model).
 GloWave provides the 25 km wave spectra boundary conditions, while AMM15-WW3 refines these with the 3/1.5 km SMC grid and couples them to the regional NEMO AMM15 ocean/tide system.
 GloWave itself has its own Copernicus Marine distribution via the [UK Met Office Global Wave product](../../global/uk/ukmo-wave.md).